Golaszewski/PRANCE/README.md

 This repository provides a Python script for running PRANCE, but also outlines certain equipment, configurations, and practices that the authors have found to be the easiest and most widely accessible means of enabling PRANCE to run on a Hamilton Microlab STAR.
-The script as provided only works with the specific equipment indicated in this guide.
-While using different equipment will produce the same experimental outcomes as long as the protocol is followed correctly, you will have to create and implement your own integration schemes if you choose this option.
+The code provided only works with the specific equipment indicated in this guide.
+Different equipment will produce the same experimental outcome  as long as the protocol is followed, but you will have to create and implement your own integration schemes if you choose this option.

 https://www.biorxiv.org/content/10.1101/2020.04.01.021022v1